blinkitogaming/WOL-bash-script/README.md

 Steps for creating and making it functional:

 ### Step 1
+Clone the repository or downlad the file called: wol.sh

+Or you can do it from scrath:
 Open a file in you favorite text editor.
 Choose the name you like.
 For this example we'll name it wol.sh:

     nano wol.sh